-87. Economies of scale as prioritized gap.
+89. Economies of scale as prioritized gap.
 The AIP-PRISMA project design is firmly based on the value chain approach.
 In order to achieve its intended objective (i.e. improved income of the target groups), value chain development will have to occur through the combination of technology, infrastructure, financial, and institutional innovations.
 The Markets for the Poor approach to value chain development will ensure that the target groups benefit from value chain development.
-At the same time, the development of effective value chain requires overcoming the economies of scale limitations that were identified as a gap between the demand and the supply of financial services.
+At the same time, the development of effective value chain requires overcoming the dis-economies of scale that were identified as a gap between the demand and the supply of financial services.

-88. Capacity and knowledge are required to build effective value chain that benefit the poor.
+90. Capacity and knowledge are required to build effective value chain that benefit the poor.
 Addressing the economies of scale gap implies considerable amount of capacity building both of farmers and financial institutions.
 The capacity building of farmers is related partly to financial literacy and farm budgeting and partly to methods of supply chain management in order to work in a value chain effectively.
-For financial institutions, the effort will be both in helping to understand agricultural value chain better and to understand how to finance them in a way that can overcome diseconomies of smallholders.
+For financial institutions, the effort will be both in helping to understand agricultural value chain better and to understand how to finance them in a sustainable way that can overcome diseconomies of smallholders.

-89. While engaging in value chain financing, improved risk management mechanisms can be identified.
-Value chain financing requires an effective value chain in place and working.
-Economies of scale through improved linkages in supply chain management often require risk sharing between parties (for example in contract farming), the availability of good business plans involving not just individual clients but also groups of clients, and therefore the opportunity of using a range of tools for collaterizing debt and insuring parties against shocks.
+91. While engaging in value chain financing, improved risk management mechanisms can be identified.
+Value chain financing requires that an effective value chain be already in place and working.
+Economies of scale through improved linkages in supply chain management often require risk sharing between parties (e.g. in contract farming), the availability of good business plans involving not just individual clients but also groups of clients, and therefore the opportunity of using a range of tools for collaterizing debt and insuring parties against shocks.

-90. The opportunity for AIP-PRISMA to act on the policy and institutional side might be limited, at least in the initial phase of the project (first 4 years).
-Given its location in Eastern Indonesia and its emphasis on implementation at the district level, the Project will not be sufficiently close to the policy makers in Jakarta; nevertheless, the Project might influence policy and institutional developments through pilots in the target district and draw lessons that could inform the policy debate.
-For example, pilots might shed different ways of providing collateral and providing finance to value chain actors; they could also shed some lights on the way to move beyond the RLF in the PNPM and identify different institutional structures for the evolution of the UPK.
+92. The opportunity for AIP-PRISMA to act on the policy and institutional side might be limited, at least in the initial phase of the project (first 4 years).
+Given its location in Eastern Indonesia and its emphasis on implementation at the district level, the Project might best influence policy and institutional developments through pilots in the target district and draw lessons that could inform policy discussions.
+For example, in geographical areas where well-performing RLFs are established, the Program might consider pilots that link farmers/farmer groups, other value chain actors and the RLF.
+The experience from such linkages might be used to shed light on the benefits or repercussions of the proposed transformation of RLFs, which is currently being reviewed.
+It should be noted that a legal review has been done by the PNPM Pilot project that includes alternative solutions and its guidelines for transformation have been submitted to the government.
+AIP-PRISMA should not duplicate this activity, but instead coordinate with the Project Management of PNPM to support specific pilots.